jakoblundoe/capturing-spaces/PureData_Code/README.md

 <br />

 ### drone_vibe
 Ekstra lydlig effekt til at skabe en stemning.
-Skal fungere som en slags 'underlægningslyd' til det drømmende univers.
+Skal fungere som en slags 'underlægningslyd' til det drømmende univers.<P>
+<em>__ambiPlusScrollFeed__</em><p>
+<em>extra notes: the auditiveFeedbackDelay abstraction is included here. it is used as a subpatcher instead of an abstraction due to the loading architecture which has been set for the project</em><p>
 <br />
 <br />